The Key to Success: Just Keep Going

 Over the years, research have outlined different ways of thinking that affect how well one perseveres through setbacks and struggle when pursuing goals.
 Professor Carol Dweck has researched motivation and how people react to failure.

-In a fixed mindset, individuals are more likely to get discouraged and give-up because they falsely believe the problems are unchangeable.
-Dweck (2012) has indicated that the goal for these people shifts to the need to look smart all the time and never to look dumb.
-This leads to an unwillingness to put in the effort for risk of failing.
+In a fixed mindset, individuals are more likely to get discouraged and give-up because they mistakenly believe the problems are unchangeable.
+Dweck (2012) has indicated that the goal for these people shifts to the need to look smart leading to an unwillingness to put in the effort for risk of failing.

-You have a choice in how you interpret the setbacks.
-The meaning of the stumble, the failure comes from you alone.
-Do you define it as natural and expected and so you just keep going?
-Or do you give it much more weight and let it stop you?
-Do you stay down?
-It is your decision to persevere that makes the difference.
+We all have a choice in how we interpret the setbacks.
+The meaning of the stumble, the failure comes from us alone.
+We can define it as natural and expected or we can give it much more weight and let it stop us and stay down.
+It is our decision to persevere that makes the difference.

 “The greatest glory is not in never falling but in rising up every time we fall.” – Confucius